Boonstra/Slideshow/readme.txt

 == Description ==

+Slideshow version 2.2.0 Beta is now available for testing.
+[Click here to try it out!](http://stefanboonstra.com/)

-Slideshow provides an easy way to integrate a slideshow for any Wordpress installation.
+Slideshow provides an easy way to integrate a slideshow for any WordPress installation.

-Any image can be loaded into the slideshow by picking it from the Wordpress media page, even images you've already uploaded can be inserted into your slideshow right away!
+Any image can be loaded into the slideshow by picking it from the WordPress media page, even images you've already uploaded can be inserted into your slideshow right away!

 Fancy doing something crazy?
 You can create and use as many slideshows as you'd like, with